Hero background

 • Electricity available

-• Bathrooms and facilities may be outdoors
+• Bathrooms and facilities may be outside

 • Lockable rooms

-⚠️ What you must bring
+⚠️ Things you must bring

 • Sleeping bag